Human sacrifice: Mexico

 During the 1980s, a case of serial murders that involved human sacrifices rituals occurred in Tamaulipas, Mexico.
 The drug dealer and cult leader Adolfo Constanzo orchestrated several executions during rituals that included the victims' dismemberment.

 Between 2009 and 2010, in Sonora, Mexico, a serial killer named Silvia Meraz committed three murders in sacrifice rituals.
 With the help of her family, she beheaded two boys (both relatives) and one woman in front of an altar dedicated to Santa Muerte.

 Panama

-The "New Light Of God" sect in the town of El Terrón, Ngäbe-Buglé Comarca, Panama, believed they had a mandate from God to sacrifice members of their community who failed to repent to their satisfaction.
+The syncretistic "New Light Of God" sect in the town of El Terrón, Ngäbe-Buglé Comarca, Panama, believed they had a mandate from God to sacrifice members of their community who failed to repent to their satisfaction.
 In 2020, 5 children, their pregnant mother, and a neighbor were killed and decapitated at the sect's church building, with 14 other wounded victims being rescued.
 Victims were hacked with machetes, beaten with Bibles and cudgels, and burned with embers.
 A goat was ritually sacrificed at the scene as well.
 The cult's beliefs were a syncretic blend of Pentecostalism with indigenous beliefs and some New Age ideas including emphasis on the third eye.
 A leader of the Ngäbe-Buglé region labeled the sect "satanic" and demanded its eradication.